There are two types of protection used in climbing:

 Off-set nuts are designed to fit into flared and pin scarred cracks.
 The off-set shape of these nuts give you many options when placing that the standard nut doesn’t.

-Active protection is any protection with moving parts.
+Active protection is any protection with moving parts such as cams and tricams.
 We will stick to talking about cams.

 What are Cams?

-A cam or “spring-loaded camming device”, is a device that is placed in the cracks to protect the climber.
-The downward force on the stem of the cam forces the cam lobes to spread outwards, thus jamming in the crack when weighted.
+A cam or “spring-loaded camming device”, is a device that is placed in cracks to protect the climber.
+The downward force on the stem of the cam forces the cam lobes to spread outwards, thus jamming in the crack.

 - Cam lobe: The lobes retract and their outer edge sits against the rock.
 The cam in the image has 4 lobes yet cams also have 3 lobes (TCU).